sakshamsharma/ffi-hs-testing/library-archive-linking/README.md

 Voila!
 You have a Haskell library which uses a `.a` file placed at an absolute (:sad:) location.
 This library is linked statically, so there is no need to have it in the path during runs.

 ## Interesting behavior inside a Nix shell
-If you use `nix`, you can do the following to build this:
+If you use `nix`, you can do the following to build this (**using the relative path in package.yaml** and not absolute):
 ```
 nix-shell shell.nix
 > runhaskell Setup.hs configure
 > runhaskell Setup.hs build
 ```

-Interestingly, the same commands on my Ubuntu system did not work, although it had an older version of `ghc` as compared to the one inside the nix-shell.
-Similarly, building with `nix** works as well.
+Interestingly, the same commands (outside my nix-shell on my Ubuntu system) did not work, although it had an older version of `ghc` as compared to the one inside the nix-shell.

+Similar to the above build, building with `nix-build` works as well, with appropriate rules.

 **Note**: The nix shell file was generated as follows:
 ```